MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-release-version-history.md

 ### New features and improvements

 - Simplified onboarding and management with fewer required ports.
 Application proxy now requires opening only two standard outbound ports: 443 and 80.
-Application proxy continues to use only outbound connections, so you still don't need any components in a DMZ.
-For details, see our [configuration documentation](application-proxy-add-on-premises-application.md).
+Application proxy continues to use only outbound connections, so you still don't need any components in a public facing network.
+For more information, see our [configuration documentation](application-proxy-add-on-premises-application.md).
 - If supported by your external proxy or firewall, you can now open your network by DNS instead of IP range.
-Application proxy services require connections to *.msappproxy.net and *.servicebus.windows.net only.
+Application proxy services require connections to `*.msappproxy.net` and `*.servicebus.windows.net` only.

 ## Earlier versions